 AFCEN codes are widely used in China for the design, construction, preliminary inspection and in-service inspection of Chinese Generation II+ nuclear power plants (based on developments of the M310 technology introduced from France) and Generation III reactors (especially EPR units).

-The decision to use AFCEN codes for Generation II+ nuclear projects in China is itself specified by a decision taken by the Chinese Safety Authority (NNSA) in 2007 (NNSA Decision n° 28)./p>
+The decision to use AFCEN codes for Generation II+ nuclear projects in China is itself specified by a decision taken by the Chinese Safety Authority (NNSA) in 2007 (NNSA Decision n° 28).

-- Five reactors, all of which designed according to AFCEN codes, have been commissioned.
+- Three reactors, two of which designed according to AFCEN codes (Yangjiang 4 and Fuqing 4), have been commissioned.

 PFBR and FBR